Elinsrc/Client-Mod/README.md

 cl_logchat - [1/0 ] records the entire chat log during the game, the log is stored next to the "valve" folder, defaut value is 0.

+cl_custom_infopanel - [1/0] different color for motd and scoreboard, defaut value is 0.

+cl_infopanel_color " r g b" - it works when the quare is turned on cl_infopanel_color 1,a llows you to change the color to the one you need, defaut value cl_infopanel_color '0 255 0".

 In the future, the list of commands will be updated and a port for the new engine will appear.